IEAWindTask37/windio2cad/README.md

 ## Usage

-On a macOS system with OpenSCAD installed in its default location, use the following command to create an `.stl` file for a turbine atop a semisubmersible foundation:
+Use the following command to create an `.stl` file for a turbine atop a semisubmersible foundation:

 ```
-python -m windio2cad --input nrel5mw-spar_oc3.yaml --output turbine.stl --openscad /Applications/OpenSCAD.app/Contents/MacOS/OpenSCAD
+python -m windio2cad --input nrel5mw-semi_oc4.yaml --output turbine.stl --openscad [PATH TO OPENSCAD]
 ```

+Replace `[PATH TO OPENSCAD]` with the path to OpenSCAD on your operating system.

+### Rendering just the blade

+In some applications, only a rendering of the blade is needed.
+In those cases, simply add the `--blade` option to the command line to render just the blade.